 Izta Popo National Park is most known for its two snow-covered volcanoes, Popocatepetl and Iztaccihuatl.
 There are a bunch of tours that can take you on a single-day hike or a multi-day adventure up one of the volcanoes.

 👉 Pro Tip: Even if you’re booking a guided tour, let’s not forget that you’re trekking a volcano.
 Anything can happen, so consider getting solid travel insurance.
-To learn more about protecting your trip, check out our guide to Mexico Travel Insurance in 2022 or just get a quote from World Nomads now.
+To learn more about protecting your trip, check out our guide to Mexico Travel Insurance in 2023.

 Malinalco is one of Mexico’s charming magical towns, and it’s one of my top recommendations for day trips from Mexico City.
 It’s a really nice place to spend the day or weekend for any type of traveler.

 The town is located a little under a two-hour drive east of CDMX.
 The cheapest way to reach Malinalco is the bus, which requires about three transfers.
 Alternatively, you can hire a taxi for around 650 pesos (32 USD) each way, or just drive there if you’re renting a vehicle in Mexico.

 In Malinalco, you can visit the el Convento Agustino religious temple located near the town’s main square to see its 500-year-old frescos.
 You should also make a stop at Zona Arqueológica de Malinalco for a climb to the top of The Sun’s House.
 During your day trip, be sure to try some of the local Mexican food like cecina tacos and frog tamales.
 Or the regional alcoholic specialty called pulque.